Multilayer Correlation Clustering: ALGORITHM FOR PROBLEM

 Our algorithm first solves an appropriate relaxation, (CV) or (LP), depending on the value of $p$, and obtains its optimal solution $\bm{x}^*=(x^*_{ij})_{i,j\in V:\, i\neq j}$.
-Then the algorithm introduces $\overline{\bm{x}}^*=(x^*_{ij})_{i,j\in V}$ by setting $x^*_{ii}=0$ for every $i\in V$.
-Obviously $\overline{\bm{x}}^*$ is a pseudometric over $V$, i.e., a relaxed metric where a distance between distinct elements may be equal to $0$.
-Based on this, the algorithm constructs a clustering in an iterative manner.
-The algorithm initially has the entire set $V$.
+Then the algorithm extends $\bm{x}^*$ to $\bm{x}^*=(x^*_{ij})_{i,j\in V}$ by setting $x^*_{ii}=0$ for every $i\in V$.
+Obviously $\bm{x}^*$ is a pseudometric over $V$, i.e., a relaxed metric where a distance between distinct elements may be equal to $0$.
+Based on this, the algorithm constructs a clustering in an iterative manner: The algorithm initially has the entire set $V$.
 In each iteration, the algorithm takes an arbitrary element called a \emph{pivot} in the current set and constructs a cluster by collecting the pivot itself and the other elements that are located at distance less than some carefully-chosen value from the pivot.
-The algorithm removes the cluster from the current set and repeats the process until it is left with the emptyset.
+The algorithm removes the cluster and repeats the process until none remain.